Danica science projects

 In this activity, your kid has your permission to get his socks nice and filthy.
 In fact, it's a necessity, because those socks are going to make a garden.

 Alive or Not?
-This yeast experiment with your kindergarten scientist explores the answer to this timeless question.
+This yeast experiment you can conduct with your little scientist explores the answer to this timeless question.

 Use simple materials to build a "worm hotel" with your kindergarten soil scientist...and see what worms really do all day.

 What's a liquid?
 What's a solid?
-What better way to experiment, then by turning a kid favorite, ice cream, into a homemade science lesson!
+What better way to experiment, than by turning a kid favorite, ice cream, into a homemade science lesson!

 In almost every preschool classroom is a sensory table.
 Learn how to make one at home!